unsftn/informatika/_courses/DVIIA.md

 ---

-### Podnaslov
+### Introduction

-This page presents Distributed Artificial Intelligence and Intelligent Agents.
+This course is an introduction to Agent Technology and Agent Middleware design.
+It uses the Siebog multiagent middleware for both lectures and exercises.